 The fair value of assets acquired and liabilities assumed in a business acquisition are recognized at the acquisition date, with amounts exceeding the fair values being recognized as goodwill.
 Goodwill is not amortized.
 Instead, it is tested for impairment on an annual basis or more frequently whenever events or changes in circumstances indicate that goodwill may be impaired.
+During the three months ended March 29, 2013, we changed the date of our annual impairment test from the last day of May to the first day of our fiscal fourth quarter.
+We believe changing the test date to the first day of our fiscal fourth quarter is preferable as it should allow us additional time to complete the impairment test.

 We first use qualitative factors to determine whether goodwill is more likely than not impaired.
 If we conclude from the qualitative assessment that goodwill is more likely than not impaired, we follow a two-step approach to quantify the impairment.